 where solar power is not very viable, hydro power would need dams, and

-windpower is banned by the state (on request by DSC) , they have had to
+windpower is banned by the state (on request by DSC) , we have had to

 rely on generators for decades.